raspberrypi/documentation/configuration/config-txt.md

 `vcgencmd get_config int` - lists all the integer config options that are set (non-zero).

 `vcgencmd get_config str` - lists all the string config options that are set (non-null).

+(Be aware that there's a small number of config settings that can't be retrieved using `vcgencmd` though.)

 # File format